vivekmyers/vmgp/README.md

 # vmgp
-Bayesian Meta-Learning Through Variational Gaussian Processes

-Final Project for Autumn 2020 offering of [CS 330](https://cs330.stanford.edu/).
+This is the repository of Vivek Myers and Nikhil Sardana for our [CS 330](https://cs330.stanford.edu/) final project, *Bayesian Meta-Learning Through Variational Gaussian Processes.*

 Full paper: TBD